 In addition to K – 7th grade, we have wonderful specialized teachers for additional classes which include:

 Music and Dance, Art, Weaving and Textiles, Physical Education, Chemistry, Quechua, English, Andean Cosmovision and Agriculture

-In a phenomenally short period of time, what once was a boulder strewn piece of unused land on a hillside overlooking the town of Pisac has been transformed into an education center of activity for over 90 children, their parents and the broader community.
+In a phenomenally short period of time, what once was a boulder strewn piece of unused land on a hillside overlooking the town of Pisac has been transformed into an education center of activity for children, their parents and the broader community.
 Kusi Kawsay was built in the traditional Andean way of undertaking monumental challenges through communal effort.
 It is the underpinning of traditional Andean life and is now the bedrock of the Kusi Kawsay School.

 Throughout the school’s inception and construction, parents have been the driving force—defining the mission, donating the land, providing the labor to manually clear away tons of rock (recycled to create a 10 foot by 18 foot retaining wall), using a traditional technique of quincha or bamboo framed mud plastered classrooms from the dirt on site, installing a water system and an environmentally friendly bio digester compost system for the restrooms.

 Thanks to parent involvement and to great support from organizations and individuals we have made tremendous progress.